grapeot/codex_wide_research/README.md

 From a product standpoint, it solves the pain of large-scale research.
 Technically it is even more meaningful.
 LLMs—or AI in general—have a well-known limitation: once the output consumes a large portion of the maximum context window (say 50%, sometimes even 20%), the model starts “slacking off.”
 For instance, when asked to translate a long document, it behaves diligently at the beginning, but midway it starts skipping sentences, and near the end it paraphrases instead of translating verbatim.

 This pattern appears across all LLMs, severely impacting practical usefulness.
-The model simply stops following instructions.
+As soon as a task becomes complex or scales up, the model stops following instructions and starts slacking off.
 Worse still, most AI users do not realize this constraint.
 As a result, tremendous model capacity is wasted because people cannot recognize the issue or work around it.

 Wide Research’s core is the “wide context” strategy.
 It applies divide-and-conquer: break the problem into many independent subtasks, isolate each agent’s context window, keep outputs short, and finally merge everything with code (instead of another LLM).
 That resolves the fundamental limitation.